fommil/fpmortals/manuscript/complete.md

   } yield b * 10
 ~~~~~~~~

-But if we want to exit early with a successful return value, we have
+But if we want to exit early with a successful return value, the simple
-to use a nested `for` comprehension, e.g.
+synchronous code:

 {lang="text"}
 ~~~~~~~~
-  def getA: Int = ...
   def getB: Int = ...

   val a = getA